lsst/pipelines_lsst_io/install/lsstsw.rst

 .. option:: -u

-   Update the :file:`repos.yaml` package index to the ``master`` branch on GitHub of https://github.com/lsst/repos.
+   Update the :file:`repos.yaml` package index to the ``main`` branch on GitHub of https://github.com/lsst/repos.

 .. option:: -r <git ref>